WJSoftware/wj-config/README.md

 > where any number of data sources are merged, and environment variables can contribute/overwrite values by following a
 > naming convention.

+> [!IMPORTANT]
+> ## v3.0.0
+>
+> Version 3.0.0 is a full re-write on the TypeScript side of the package.
+Its Intellisense is now fully accurate for
+> almost everything and anything.
+Read all about it in [the TypeScript Wiki page](https://github.com/WJSoftware/wj-config/wiki/English__Theory__TypeScript-and-wj-config).

 This JavaScript configuration library works everywhere, most likely.
 The table below shows the frameworks or libraries that have successful samples in the [examples](https://github.com/WJSoftware/wj-config/tree/main/examples) folder in the left column.
 The right column is pretty much anything else out there that looks like it supports **ES Modules**.